 In the novel Mr. Monk Gets Even, Monk finds himself investigating three murders-staged-as-accidents that he believes were committed by Cleve Dobbs, the ousted CEO of an electronics company called Peach (Dobbs himself is later killed, apparently by being stabbed several times and thrown over a balcony railing, but Monk proves that he actually committed suicide in such a clever way as to put the blame on his wife).
 Peach is a blatant stand-in for Apple (which also exists in this universe), given it has the name of a fruit: but Cleve Dobbs is phonetically similar to Steve Jobs.
 Also, Dobbs is said to have Lou Gehrig's disease, a terminal disease that paralyzes the body, which is different from the pancreatic cancer that claimed Steve Jobs' life in 2011.

-The novel Mr. Monk in Outer Space has Burgerville, a fast-food company going through a financial scandal that is practically a ripoff of the one that led to the downfall of the Enron oil magnate.
+The novel Mr. Monk in Outer Space has Burgerville, a fast-food company going through a financial scandal that is practically a ripoff of the one that led to the downfall of the Enron oil companynote Namely, the use of various illegal practices in order to hide financial losses and steal money from the pension fund.
 But Burgerville's past has some cases that actually happened to McDonald's, as Randy brings up a twofer in one scene where he's discussing possible motives about Brandon Lorber's death with Monk, Natalie and Stottlemeyer:

 First, Randy mentions discovering that a consumers group revealed that Burgerville secretly added beef extract to add flavor to their fries, outraging vegans who'd been eating these fries for years.
 In 2000, a large amount of controversy surrounded McDonald's under the same circumstances.